Rain and dew

 Dark clouds gather above the Modi Khola Valley.
 (Photo copyright © by Kaj Halberg)

-Children in the village of Landrung, watching a heavy downpour.
+From the stone porch of a house in the village of Landrung, these children are watching a heavy downpour.
 (Photo copyright © by Kaj Halberg)

 Burnet-saxifrage (Pimpinella saxifraga) is neither a burnet (Sanguisorba minor), which its leaves resemble, nor a saxifrage (Saxifraga), but is an umbellifer of the family Apiaceae.
 The word saxifrage is from the Latin saxum (‘rock’) and frangere (‘to break’), presumably alluding to the ability of some saxifrage species to dissolve kidney stones.
 The name was probably applied to burnet-saxifrage due to its diuretic properties, similar to certain saxifrage species.

 In his booklet Chrut und Uchrut (in English called Herbs and Weeds – a useful booklet on medicinal herbs), from 1911, Swiss priest and herbalist Johann Künzle (1857-1945) writes: “(…) the root smells like a billy-goat.
-For this reason it is also called goat’s root or boucage in French.”
-(This word is derived from bouc (‘billy-goat’).
+For this reason it is also called goat’s root or boucage in French.” – The word boucage is derived from bouc (‘billy-goat’).

 In his Great Herball, English herbalist John Gerard (c.
 1545-1612) writes about burnet-saxifrage: “A speciall helpe to defend the heart from noysome vapours and from the infection of the plague or pestilence, and all other contagious diseases, for which purpose it is of great effect, the juice thereof being taken in some drink. (…) It is a capital wound herb for all sorts of wounds, both of the head and body, either inward or outward, used either in juice or decoction of the herb, or by the powder of the herb or root.”